DuBistKomisch/aoc2022/README.md

 - Practice Rust!
   - I'll come back and refactor as I learn more tricks.
 - Use only the standard library, no crates.
-  - Next time I might allow `itertools` for convenience though.
+  - Next time I might allow `itertools` and `regex` for convenience though.
   - Nightly is used mostly for the new const generics chunk methods which make input parsing a lot more readable.
 - Solve the problems generically, don't abuse my particular input.
   - The problems often (deliberately) don't exhaustively cover every edge case or fully specify the input format, so I just make my best guess.